Working with MCP Tools in EvoAgentX¶

 Sample Output:

-Description: Search for job information by providing keywords and filters
+Description: Search for research papers on arXiv by providing keywords and filters

 Inputs: {